jk-oster/obsidian-thought-stream/README.md

 [![Deploy Docs](https://github.com/jk-oster/obsidian-thought-stream/actions/workflows/deploy-docs.yaml/badge.svg)](https://github.com/jk-oster/obsidian-thought-stream/actions/workflows/deploy-docs.yaml)
 [![Release Obsidian plugin](https://github.com/jk-oster/obsidian-thought-stream/actions/workflows/release.yaml/badge.svg)](https://github.com/jk-oster/obsidian-thought-stream/actions/workflows/release.yaml)

 Obsidian Thought Stream is a plugin that effortlessly turns your speech into written notes.
-Just speak your mind, and let [Whisper](https://openai.com/research/whisper) from OpenAI do the rest!
+Speak your mind, and let [Whisper](https://openai.com/research/whisper) from OpenAI do the rest!

 ## 🚀 Getting Started

-1. This plugin can be installed from "Community Plugins" inside Obsidian.
+1. This plugin can be installed from "Community Plugins" inside Obsidian or via the [BRAT Plugin](obsidian://show-plugin?id=obsidian42-brat).
-2. For this plugin to work, you will need to provide your OpenAI API key.
-See the Settings section of this README file for more information.
+2. For this plugin to work, you will need to provide your OpenAI API key (or an OpenAI compatible API + key).

 ## 🎯 How to Use